-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$[•] per share, which is the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors in this offering by \$[•] million and increase (decrease) the percent of total consideration paid by new investors in this offering by [•]%, assuming no change to the number of shares of common stock offered by us as set forth on the cover page of this prospectus and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) the total consideration paid by new investors in this offering by new investors in this offering by [•] million and increase (decrease) the total consideration paid by new investors in this offering by \$[•] million and increase (decrease) the total consideration paid by new investors in this offering by \$[•] million and increase (decrease) the total consideration paid by new investors in this offering by \$[•] million and increase (decrease) the percent of total consideration paid by new investors in this offering by \$[•] million and increase (decrease) the percent of total consideration paid by new investors in this offering by \$[•] million and increase (decrease) the percent of total consideration paid by new investors in this offering by \$[•] million and increase (decrease) the percent of total consideration paid by new investors in this offering by \$[•] million and increase (decrease) the percent of total consideration paid by new investors in this offering by \$[•] million and increase to the initial public offering price and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$9.50 per share, which is the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors in this offering by \$2.2 million and increase (decrease) the percent of total consideration paid by new investors in this offering by 0.9%, assuming no change to the number of shares of common stock offered by us as set forth on the cover page of this prospectus.
+Similarly, each increase (decrease) of 100,000 shares in the number of shares of our common stock offered by us would increase (decrease) the total consideration paid by new investors in this offering by \$0.95 million and increase (decrease) the percent of total consideration paid by new investors in this offering by 0.4%, assuming no change to the initial public offering price.

-If the underwriter were to fully exercise its option to purchase additional common stock, the percentage of our common stock held by existing stockholders would be $[\cdot]$ %, and the percentage of our common stock held by new investors would be $[\cdot]$ %.
+If the underwriters were to fully exercise their option to purchase additional common stock, the percentage of our common stock held by existing stockholders would be 79.8%, and the percentage of our common stock held by new investors would be 20.2%.